okfn/handbook/text/courses/data-cleaning-nuts-and-gum.rst

 A longer task (30-60 minutes)
 _____________________________

-* From the Data Wrangling Handbook Recipe on Data Cleaning, run through `Problem 1: Showing the data plainly`_ using the GRAIN data.This shows you how to remove formatting quickly.
+* From the Data Wrangling Handbook Recipe on Data Cleaning, run through Problem 1:`Showing the data plainly`_ using the GRAIN data.This shows you how to remove formatting quickly.
 It is the first part of a longer ‘recipe’ on data cleaning.

-.. _Problem 1: Showing the data plainly: http://schoolofdata.org/handbook/recipes/cleaning-data-with-spreadsheets/#problem-1-showing-the-data-plainly
+.. _Showing the data plainly: http://schoolofdata.org/handbook/recipes/cleaning-data-with-spreadsheets/#problem-1-showing-the-data-plainly

 Reading list
 ------------